The Philippines is now a missionary sending nation as Christianity declines in the U.S.

 The “empty pulpit crisis” is a growing phenomenon.
 Percentage point change between 2009 and 2019 shows the following decline:

-American church membership falls below the majority for the first time in 2021 report
+American church membership falls below the majority for the first time in the 2021 report

 In 2016, a year after same-sex marriage was legalized, Christianity was the largest religion in the USA, with a combined 73.7% among Christians and Catholics.
 [Gallup]